chance2021/lab24-argo-cicd/README.md

 ## 4. Configure Argo Events + in-cluster Smee relay

 The repo now includes `argo-events/event-source.yaml` and `argo-events/sensor.yaml`.
-The EventSource uses `podSpecPatch` to run a Smee relay sidecar (built from `apps/smee-relay/Dockerfile`) that forwards GitHub webhooks directly to the webhook service—no manual port-forwarding required.
+Pair these with the lightweight Smee relay image under `apps/smee-relay/` (run it wherever you like) so GitHub webhook traffic is forwarded into the EventSource service—no manual port-forwarding required.

 1. Browse to [https://smee.io](https://smee.io) and click **Start a new channel**.
 Copy the unique HTTPS URL (e.g. `https://smee.io/abc123`).
 2. In your GitHub fork open **Settings → Webhooks** and add a webhook: